rebootl/linux-speech-typer/README.md

 # linux-speech-typer
 Linux speech-to-text tool w/ system tray

-Once running spoken text will be typed at the current cursor location.
+Once running, spoken text will be typed at the current cursor location.

+Limitation: Currently this is supporting X-Windows (not Wayland) due to limitation in pynput.

 ![screenshot](screenshot.png)

-This is based on the python package [Uberi/speech_recognition](https://github.com/Uberi/speech_recognition) and uses the __Google Speech Recognition__ service.
-Different speech recognition backends are supported by [Uberi/speech_recognition](https://github.com/Uberi/speech_recognition) but currently not implemented here.
+This is based on the python package [Uberi/speech_recognition](https://github.com/Uberi/speech_recognition).
+It now uses __Vosk API__ (default) and __Google Speech Recognition__ service as backends.
+Other speech recognition backends are supported by [Uberi/speech_recognition](https://github.com/Uberi/speech_recognition) but currently not implemented here.

+Currently the version including [this pull request](https://github.com/Uberi/speech_recognition/pull/657) is used.

 ## Installation